alessandrostranieri/alessandrostranieri.github.io/index.markdown

 I am a Software Engineer, currently based in Tartu, Estonia.

-I developed and maintained back-end for the travel industry and on board softwre for public transportation industry.
+I developed and maintained back-end for the travel industry and on-board software for public transportation industry.
 In my carreer I mostly worked in C++ on Linux systems, I occasionally dwelled in the Java realm and lately I have been mostly working in Python.
 I am trying to follow closely the evolution of Rust, with which I occasionally cook some snippet.

 My favourite topics are clean code and best coding practices.
 I typically enjoy doing and receiving code reviews.
 I consider this, together with pair programming, a great mean of professional and personal growth.
 I like simple and good looking code and I write my commit messages with the next developer in mind(that includes me).